 Hair loss is not something anyone chooses.
-It is an unfortunate affliction with many causes, one of them being physiological conditions, such as trichotillomania and stress, which will be explored in this article.
-Fortunately, there are behavior changes you can make as well as hair solutions, like hair wigs and hair loss replacement treatments, that will help conceal the bald patches and stimulate hair growth.
+It is an unfortunate affliction with many causes, one of them being physiological conditions, such as Trichotillomania.
+Fortunately, there are behaviour changes one can make, as well hair loss solutions such as wigs, hair prosthetics and Trichology treatments that will help conceal the bald patches and stimulate hair growth.

 What is Trichotillomania?

-Trichotillomania is hair loss resulting from a person repeatedly pulling out their own hair.
-People suffering from trichotillomania (usually starts between the ages of 9 and 13) experience chronic urges to pull out the hair on their head, facial hair, eyebrows, eyelashes, pubic hair, nose hair and any other hair on their body.
-Bare patches were the hair was plucked will appear, and over time, permanent scarring and scalp damage may occur.
+Trichotillomania is a Body-Focused Repetitive Behaviour disorder characterized by repetitive hair pulling.
+Trichotillimania can begin in late childhood and can be a chronic condition throughout one’s lifetime.
+People suffering from trichotillomania experience chronic urges to pull out the hair on their head, facial hair, eyebrows, eyelashes, and/or other hair on their body.
+Bare patches can appear where the hair was plucked, and over time, permanent scarring and scalp damage may occur, causing temporary or permanent hair loss.
+It’s important to remember you’re not alone and there are support system and solutions out there.

 Symptoms and Treatment

-Trichotillomania is often difficult to diagnose, due to the fact that some young adolescents are ashamed of their behavior and try to hide it.
-However there are visible signs that may indicate this problem.
-These include rituals like examining hair ends, twirling hair ends, eating hair, and running their hair along their lips.
-Because it is an obsessive-compulsive behavior, the best treatment is counseling that addresses the underlying psychological or emotional factors that are manifesting themselves in this form of self-harming.
-Once the behavior of pulling out one’s hair is stopped, hair will grow back.
+Trichotillomania is often difficult to diagnose due to the fact that many people are ashamed of their hair pulling and try to hide it.
+Because it is an obsessive-compulsive behaviour, the best treatment for Trichotillomania is counselling that aims to address the underlying psychological or emotional factors that are manifesting themselves in this form of self-harm.
+In most cases, once the behaviour of pulling out one’s hair is stopped, hair will grow back.
+People suffering from Trichotillomina may explore hair replacement solutions to cover up their patches of hair loss and to help them feel more confident with a full head of hair.

 How Does Stress Cause Hair Loss?

 Stress has major physiologic impacts on our body.
-Emotional stress can result from any significant life changes and crisis’s.
-Injury, surgery and illness can cause physical stress.
-When our body is stressed (also known as the stress response) it produces and releases toxin that are dangerous in excess.
-Sometimes, blood supply to hair follicles is compromised, which results in them falling out because growth cannot be sustained.
+Emotional stress can result from a significant life change and crisis.
+Injury, surgery and illness can also cause physical stress.
+When our body is stressed (also known as the stress response), it produces and releases toxins that are dangerous when released in excess.
+In this stress response, sometimes the blood supply to hair follicles is compromised, which results in hair falling out because, without adequate blood supply, hair growth cannot be sustained.

 There are two types of stress-induced hair loss.
-Telogen effluvium is a disruption to hair’s natural growth.
-The hair simply stops growing and stays in a “resting” phase, falls out a after a couple of months, then growth back between 7 and 9 months later.
-Alopecia areata is the second, more severe and less common type.
+Telogen Effluvium, also referred to as reactional or stress hair loss, is a disruption to hair’s natural growth cycle.
+The hair simply stops growing and stays in a “resting” phase, and falls out after a couple of months, then growth back between 7 and 9 months later.
+Alopecia Areata is the second, more severe and less common type of stress hair loss.
 It involves the body’s white blood cells attacking the hair follicles, which are essential to hair growth.
 Patches of hair fall out within weeks, and often spread to the entire scalp and other body areas.

 How Can Stress Be Treated?